Admission of Foreign Exchange Students

-5. The Utah State Office of Education determines how many Foreign Exchange students are placed annually based on availability of space and legislative resources.
+5. The Utah State Board of Education determines how many Foreign Exchange students are placed annually based on availability of space and legislative resources.

 6. The district will accept Foreign Exchange students from agencies and programs that meet the following requirements:

 (a) The agency or program has been evaluated and approved by the Council on Standards for International Educational Travel (CSIET), and